CANDELbio/mantis-viewer/docs/populations.md

 ## Overview

 Mantis Viewer allows users to select and store populations for further analysis.
-There are two ways to select populations in Mantis.
+There are three ways to select populations in Mantis.

 On the image: